aetperf/pymeteofr/docs/usage.rst

 and the list of available run times (we will see more about that in the next section).
 Note that this list of titles depends on the chosen product.

+An important point is that we only keep the titles that are available with a temporal resolution of 1 hour.
+Other titles are discarded.

 Selecting a CoverageId
 ======================